nemanjant/PROG2900-Bachelor-project-2025/README.md

 - **Consistency:** Random Forest yielded higher macro F1 in 4 of 5 folds, demonstrating more stable performance across splits.
 The LSTM–GRU–Attention network achieved its highest score only in Fold 4.
 - **Peak vs. Average:** Although the deep sequence model surpassed the classical baseline in its best fold (62.1 % vs. 58.6 % accuracy), its lower average highlights sensitivity to data partitioning.
 - **Statistical Significance:** The paired t-test (p = 0.462) confirms no significant difference in average fold performance, suggesting comparable overall reliability.
-- **Practical Guidance:** For consistent, reliable deployment, Random Forest may be preferable; when maximum accuracy is critical and ample data is available, the deep model offers higher peak performance.
+- **Practical Guidance:** For consistent, reliable deployment, Random Forest may be preferable.
+When maximum accuracy is critical and ample data is available, the deep model offers higher peak performance.

 ---